Wind Power to Compressed Air Energy Storage

 General Compression is a start-up company based in Attleboro, Mass. that is looking to commercialize a concept: storing energy from wind turbines as compressed air.
 This blog previously mentioned CAES (Compressed Air Energy Storage) as a means of overcoming the problem of intermittency with renewable energy sources.

-Martin LaMonica informs that CAES is not a new concept — there are two compressed-air storage facilities in operation, one in Germany and one in Alabama, neither fueled by wind turbines — but as companies look to meet growing demand for clean energy there is greater development of methods to store kinetic energy.
+Martin LaMonica1 informs that CAES is not a new concept — there are two compressed-air storage facilities in operation, one in Germany and one in Alabama, neither fueled by wind turbines — but as companies look to meet growing demand for clean energy there is greater development of methods to store kinetic energy.

 Last week General Compression received a $5 million round of seed funding.
 Whereas the propeller normally turns and inboard electric generator, “General Compression plans to break with that basic design,” reports the CNET Staff Writer.
 The plan is to substitute an air compressor in the nacelle, which is the housing that encompasses the gears and generator.